Choosing a partner: the 5 essential things to consider

-If you’re signed up to eHarmony, chances are you’ll know we take matchmaking seriously.
+If you’re signed up to eharmony, chances are you’ll know we take matchmaking seriously.
 We match you based on your characteristics and values – the things that really matter.
-That’s why you’ll often hear eHarmony couples talk about how although they didn’t necessarily think they’d hit it off, they were amazed by how well they got on during their first date.
+That’s why you’ll often hear eharmony couples talk about how although they didn’t necessarily think they’d hit it off, they were amazed by how well they got on during their first date.

 1. This is the most important decision of your life

 Jobs, cars, even homes will come and go.
-But if you’re looking for a serious relationship, you should be looking with a view to it being forever.
+But if you’re looking for a serious relationship, you should be looking with a view to it being for keeps.
 You’re searching for the person who will be there for you through redundancy, choosing a new car and paying for a mortgage, and beyond.

 ‘Well, obviously’ you might be thinking, but you’d be amazed by the number of people who choose new shoes with more care than choosing a partner.
 They believe that the initial spark and a bit of luck will carry them through years of marriage.
 Additionally, many singles have a laser focus on marriage, without thinking too much about who they will actual marry.